MattPinder/MastersProject/README.md

 3. In Bandage, do any of these contigs branch off from another?
 4. If yes, see step 2

+# 5 February 2019

+Rerun Bowtie2 primary mapping without some of the suspected fake primaries

+* `/proj/data26/Skeletonema_marinoi_genome_project/10_genome_size/KAT/kmc/tmp/SecondAttempt/Sm_4K_KmerPeak.full.csv`
+  is complete; plottable?

+* Have I used the correct formula for the genome size estimation?
+  * More specifically - have I used the correct peak for a diploid organism?

+* Run filtering_trimming of ST54 data vs. R05 ref.
+RUNNING
+* Run filtering_trimming of Loviisa marinoi strains vs. R05	RUNNING (space on data17 may be an issue...)

+* And rerun kmer analysis

 Re: Kat - what is the contaminant data required for?

 Kordia paper! - decide on plan of action for publication
 * Double-check findings re: contamination, and perhaps ask Anna + Olga?